awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 SECRET\_ARN '*ssm\-secret\-arn*'
 The Amazon Resource Name \(ARN\) of a supported PostgreSQL or MySQL database engine secret created using AWS Secrets Manager\.
 For information about how to create and retrieve an ARN for a secret, see [Creating a Basic Secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_create-basic-secret.html) and [Retrieving the Secret Value Secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_retrieve-secret.html) in the *AWS Secrets Manager User Guide*\.

-CATALOG\_ROLE '*catalog\-role\-arn\-string*'
+CATALOG\_ROLE \{ 'SESSION' \| *catalog\-role\-arn\-string*\}
+Use `'SESSION'` to connect to your Amazon Redshift cluster using a federated identity for authentication and authorization to the data catalog\.
+For more information about completing the steps for federated identity, see [Using a federated identity to manage Amazon Redshift access to local resources and Amazon Redshift Spectrum external tables](https://docs.aws.amazon.com/redshift/latest/mgmt/authorization-fas-spectrum.html)\.
+Note that the `'SESSION'` role can be used only if the schema is created in DATA CATALOG\.
-The ARN for an IAM role that your cluster uses for authentication and authorization for the data catalog\.
+Use the Amazon Resource Name ARN for an IAM role that your cluster uses for authentication and authorization for the data catalog\.
 If CATALOG\_ROLE isn't specified, Amazon Redshift uses the specified IAM\_ROLE\.
 The catalog role must have permission to access the Data Catalog in AWS Glue or Athena\.
 For more information, see [IAM policies for Amazon Redshift Spectrum](c-spectrum-iam-policies.md)\.
 The following shows the syntax for the CATALOG\_ROLE parameter string for a single ARN\.

 ```
 CATALOG_ROLE 'arn:aws:iam::<aws-account-id>:role/<catalog-role>'